-Addiction in Santa Clarita, California
+Drug and Alcohol Addiction In Santa Clarita, California

-Meth Use is on the Rise
+Meth Use Is On The Rise

-Alcohol Abuse in Santa Clarita
+Alcohol Abuse In Santa Clarita

 From the years 2010-2014 in Los Angeles County, 2,916 death certificates listed an alcohol and other drugs-related cause of death each year, accounting for 5% of all deaths.
 Alcohol has become a major concern for the Santa Clarita area as increased alcohol use increases the chances of negative consequences for the community, including: